-For this reason, our Lifetime Planning financial advisors help our estate planning clients put together a Critical Information Vault (“CIV”).
+For this reason, our Lifetime Planning financial advisors help our estate planning clients put together a Vital Information Kit.
 This is a “grab and go” hard copy small file box that contains the essential documents needed if you or a loved one were to have to go to the hospital or get medical care in an emergency.

-The basic documents and pieces of information included in the CIV are:
+The basic documents and pieces of information included in the Vital Information Kit are:

-The CIV is also great for non-emergency estate planning information.
+The Vital Information Kit is also great for non-emergency estate planning information.

 Since you are storing important information in this file box, it can also hold a “thumb drive” with a digital copy of your current estate planning documents such as your living trust, wills, and powers of attorney.

-In addition to the estate plan, the CIV documents can detail where the original estate planning documents are kept and also alert your trusted successors to what online or “E only” accounts, computer passwords, and other digital information you have and that they might need access to.
+In addition to the estate plan, the Vital Information Kit documents can detail where the original estate planning documents are kept and also alert your trusted successors to what online or “E only” accounts, computer passwords, and other digital information you have and that they might need access to.

 With digital accounts and assets, there will usually be no hard copies coming in the mail for those accounts that you have put on “E statements.”
 This lack of paper statements makes it tougher for trusted people to find these accounts later on.
 For this reason, you should also keep a list of “Digital assets” and accounts, and keep it updated routinely.

 Passwords or sensitive information should be protected from others except your trusted successors.
-Sharing the location of your CIV with your trusted successors will make it much easier for them to help.
+Sharing the location of your Vital Information Kit with your trusted successors will make it much easier for them to help.

-While it helps to centralize all the vital information, it is important to keep the CIV light and portable enough so that it can be taken and be practical in an emergency.
+While it helps to centralize all the vital information, it is important to keep the Vital Information Kit light and portable enough so that it can be taken and be practical in an emergency.

-If you will keep hard copies of all of your estate planning documents in it, make sure to have a section (or just one folder) of the CIV that can lift out so that hospital and medical information could be separated from the rest.
+If you will keep hard copies of all of your estate planning documents in it, make sure to have a section (or just one folder) of the Vital Information Kit that can lift out so that hospital and medical information could be separated from the rest.